Biden’s first 100 days: Where he stands on key promises

 — Surge humanitarian resources to the border and encourage public-private partnerships to deal with an increase in migration there.

 Yes, but is it enough?
-The Department of Homeland Security has deployed the Federal Emergency Management Agency to help deal with the crisis a major increase of border arrivals, and Biden signed an executive order asking officials to prepare plans for using humanitarian resources there.
+The Department of Homeland Security has deployed the Federal Emergency Management Agency to help deal with the major increase of border arrivals, and Biden signed an executive order asking officials to prepare plans for using humanitarian resources there.
 He has yet to establish any new public-private partnerships.
 The largest number of unaccompanied children ever at the border created massive overcrowding at Customs and Border Protection facilities and set off a mad scramble for temporary space at convention centers, military bases and other large venues.

 — Reform the U.S. asylum system.

 Incomplete.
 Biden signed an executive order in February directing his officials to craft a strategy for migration, including refugees and asylum seekers.
 Biden has promised to unveil a new “humane” asylum system but he and his aides have been mum on timing and offered no specifics.
-He’s eliminated some Trump-era policies, like a requirement that new asylum seekers to wait in Mexico.
-But he has kept a controversial Trump-era policy that allows Customs and Border Protection to expel undocumented migrants to avoid the spread of COVID-19.
+He’s eliminated some Trump-era policies, like a requirement that new asylum seekers wait in Mexico.
+But he has kept a Trump-era policy that allows Customs and Border Protection to expel migrants who enter the country without authorization to avoid the spread of COVID-19.
 And Biden has yet to articulate a plan to manage asylum flows beyond proposing that billions of dollars be spent to address root causes in Central America.

 — Deliver a comprehensive immigration reform bill to Congress within his first 100 days.